MAustin428/agile_5e/GIT_DEMO.md

-# General idea
+# General Idea
-main repository (upstream) < your fork (origin) < branches < commits
+The main repository, or repo, is where our program lives.
+You copy (fork) this repo to make your own changes in branches, then send back your changes to be checked and added to the main repo. main repository (upstream) < your fork (origin) < branches < commits

 # Configure Git Settings
-git config --global core.editor "vim"
-git config --global user.name "Your Name"
+git config --global core.editor "vim"  (you may prefer Nano for a more informative writing environment) git config --global user.name "Your Name"
 git config --global user.email yourgmail@gmail.com

 # Set Up GitHub
-## generate ssh keys
+## Generate SSH keys
 ssh-keygen -t ed25519 -C "yourgmail@gmail.com"

-## add ssh public ssh key to your github account
+## Add SSH public SSH key to your GitHub account.

-## fork the main repository
+Fork the main repository.

-# Do Stuff on Your Machine!
+Do Stuff on Your Machine!

-## clone your fork onto your machine (this implicitly defines a remote named origin)
+## Clone Your Fork onto Your Machine (this implicitly defines a remote named origin)
 git clone git@github.com:hirja/agile_5e.git

 ## set up the upstream remote